First Aid Accident & Emergency

 First Aid Accident and Emergency have put together Defibrillator packages for parkrun for over 5 years and have special pricing for parkrunners Australia wide.

-Ensure safety for yourself, the patient and bystanders, if needed move the patient off a road or out of danger
+The patient and bystanders, if needed move the patient off a road or out of danger

-Send For Help, call “000” give them the facts, tell them what’s happening, where you are and what you have done.
+Call “000” give them the facts, tell them what’s happening, where you are and what you have done.
 Use this app on a smart phone to get your location.
 Send someone to get the parkrun Defibrillator from the parkrun director.

 Check the patient for Response and Breathing, do not check a pulse.
 You need to check for breathing by looking, Listening and Feeling, if the person is not breathing, you need to start CPR now.